Medication Summary

 Class Summary

-Used to treat certain photosensitive eruptions, including solar urticaria.
-Efficacy is unpredictable.
+Antimalarials are used to treat certain photosensitive eruptions, including solar urticaria, but their efficacy is unpredictable.

 Hydroxychloroquine (Plaquenil)